tcpdump(1) — Linux manual page

 The MIME type application/vnd.tcpdump.pcap has been

 registered with IANA for pcap files.
-The filename
+The filename extension

-extension when reading capture files and doesn't add an
+reading capture files and doesn't add an extension when

-file header instead).
-However, many operating systems and
+instead).
+However, many operating systems and applications

-adding one (e.g. .pcap) is recommended.
+(e.g. .pcap) is recommended.

 See pcap-savefile(@MAN_FILE_FORMATS@) for a description of